Call us on

-In England and Wales, there are special provisions under the Package Travel, Package Holidays and Package Tour Regulations 1992 that can help you bring a claim against a package provider, and there are a number of precedents that can support your case.
+In England and Wales, there are special provisions under The Package Travel and Linked Travel Arrangements Regulations 2018 that can help you bring a claim against a package provider, and there are a number of precedents that can support your case.

 Read more about package holiday claims.

 You can still make a claim if you were an independent traveller.
 This is defined as someone who is: